3 Reasons why artists varnish their work

 On light-coloured paintings, it isn’t noticeable, but on dark paintings, it can give the surface a cloudy or frosty look; therefore, the colours don’t necessarily shine through it and blacks, in particular, will always lighten in appearance with a matte varnish.

 A Matte surface

-As mentioned above a matte varnish contains a matting agent which is usually white, so even though it dries clear, its still not 100% transparent.
+As mentioned above, a matte varnish contains a matting agent, usually white, so even though it dries clear, it’s still not 100% transparent.

 As a comparison, gloss varnishes dry almost 100% transparent and satin somewhere between the two.

 Modern painter Robert Motherwell had to accept the aesthetic implications of the varnish.
 It led him to varnish different areas of the painting in different sheens.

 “the whole conception of this painting was extremely matte….The difficulty with varnishes is that they are shiny, glossy, so there is a problem: for example, if one made a drawing on white rag paper, and if one varnishes it, it immediately becomes shiny, like the illustrations in popular women’s magazines on glossy paper…But my greatest anxiety was to get a varnish that was not shiny.”

 This matte finish that can often appear in acrylics is the same as areas of an oil painting that have ‘sunk in’.

 This is often why dark, dramatic paintings have a final glossy picture varnish applied.
 It brings back the colours and makes the blacks look really black.